Miscellaneous and Foreign Formation Insignia

 special formation patch, but when the survivors were released from captivity, they were

-given the special HK badge pictured below to wear on their homecoming uniforms.
+given the special HK badge pictured at right to wear on their homecoming uniforms.

 Soldiers of the 13th Canadian Brigade Group

-serving in Kiska wore a formation patch consisting of a knife on a blue background.
+serving on Kiska wore a formation patch consisting of a knife on a blue background.

 Soldiers serving on exercises in Canada late